AnnKruQA/SMEs/Protips SMEs.md

 # Protips for Navigating Unresponsive SMEs in a Tech Environment

-If you are responsible for creating accurate and user-friendly documentation, establish effective communication with various specialists, senior coworkers, and Subject Matter Experts (SMEs).
+If you are responsible for creating accurate and user-friendly documentation, make sure that your way of communication works well with various specialists, senior coworkers, and Subject Matter Experts (SMEs).

-Some of these strategies can be a game changer for Junior Tech Writers when they are dealing with unresponsive SMEs.
+Some of these strategies can be a game changer for Junior Tech Writers when they are dealing with SMEs who do not reply.

 ## Start with a gentle reminder.